 Director, Pro Scouting

-Peter Ratchuk is in his first season as Director, Pro Scouting for the Winnipeg Jets after serving as a pro scout for the past eight seasons.
+Peter Ratchuk is in his second season as Director, Pro Scouting for the Winnipeg Jets after serving as a pro scout for the past eight seasons.
 He responsible for overseeing the Jets scouting efforts of the NHL and AHL.

 Prior to joining the Jets, Ratchuk had a 13-season professional hockey career from 1998-2011.
 A former first-round selection by the Colorado Avalanche in 1996, he played 32 games for the Florida Panthers from 1998-2001.
 He also played in 410 career AHL games, collecting 170 points (55G, 115A).
 He won the DEL championship in Germany with the Frankfurt Lions in 2003-04 – a season in which he led DEL defencemen in goals with 21 goals in 52 games.